Non-solvable torsion-free virtually solvable groups: Abstract

 \section{Abstract}

-We show that a non-solvable, torsion free, virtually solvable group $S$ must have Hirsch length $h(S)\geq10$.
-If $h(S)<14$ then $A_5$ is the only simple factor.
-If $S$ is virtually nilpotent and $h(S)\leq14$ then its Fitting subgroup has nilpotency class $\leq3$.
+There are perfect Bieberbach groups of Hirsch length 15, but none in lower dimensions.
+We shall show that a non-solvable, torsion free, virtually solvable group $S$ must have Hirsch length $h(S)\geq10$.
+If $h(S)\leq13$ then we may assume that $A_5$ is the only simple factor, but $PSL(2,7)$ and $SL(2,8)$ may occur when $h(S)\geq14$.
+There are no known examples with $h(S)<15$.

 \keywords{Hirsch length, nilpotent, non-solvable, perfect, simple, torsion free, virtually polycyclic}

 \subjclass{20F16}